kevb34ns/journal/README.md

 # README

-A journal app built in rails.
+A journal app built with Rails and React.

+To use:

+    gem install foreman
+    foreman start -f Procfile.dev -p 3000